cypnk/Bare/README.md

 * /posts folder - Contains your posts (use your favorite editor)
 * /cache folder - Formatted cache

-Change the default settings in *index.php* E.G. SITE_NAME etc... *index.php* Also has the default theme so there are no other files to edit.
+The following changes are to the settings in *index.php*, which also has the default theme so there are no other files to edit.

-Then add your site's domain name, E.G. *example.com*, to the whitelist in SITE_WHITE (currently, the author's Tor blog is in this place):
+Add your site's domain name, E.G. *example.com*, to the whitelist in SITE_WHITE (currently, the author's Tor blog is in this place):
 ```
 {
 	"example.com" : []